camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ```

-### Use scripts as inputOutput parameter
+### Use Scripts as inputOutput Parameters

-With the camunda `inputOutput` extension element you can map a `inputParameter` or `outputParameter`
+With the camunda `inputOutput` extension element you can map an `inputParameter` or `outputParameter`
 with a script.
-The following example process uses the groovy script from the previous example assign
+The following example process uses the groovy script from the previous example to assign
 the groovy variable `sum` to the process variable `x` for a Java delegate.